ricsam/enschedule/functions/fetch/README.md

 }
 ```

 Provide HTTP parameters as data to send a request.
 It will be sent by the built in fetch function.
-The response will be logged.
+The response status, headers and body will be logged to stdout.